RefugeRestrooms/refugerestrooms/CONTRIBUTING.md

 _(Point your web browser at `localhost:3000` or `127.0.0.1:3000`, or even `[IP address of computer running the container]:3000` from any computer on the same LAN.
 The last method is useful for testing the app/site on smart phones and tablets.)_

+## potential solutions for `docker-compose` issues

+There can be numerous challenges when using Docker.
+If you receive this error message:

+`'Bad response from Docker engine'`

+A potential solution is to undo what you have done.
+- `docker-compose rm`

+Then retry `docker-compose up`

 ### 5 Do some Development

 Files are shared between your computer and the Docker machine.
 If you update a file on your computer, the change should show up on the Docker machine, and vice-versa.